CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

 <!-- markdownlint-enable MD041 -->
 # Daily Screenshot v2.0

-> A Stardew Valley mod that automatically takes a screenshot of based on rules
+> A Stardew Valley mod that automatically takes a screenshot of your entire farm at the start of each day.

 Releases can be found at the following websites: